-- It comes with in-built support for ezmlm mailing list manager, VERPs, and automatic host configuration.
+- It comes with in-built support for the ezmlm mailing list manager, VERPs, and automatic host configuration.

-- The design of this Linux mail server software is extremely modular and allows users to replace part of the software quickly with other modules.
+- This Linux mail server software design is extremely modular and allows users to replace part of the software quickly with other modules.

 Features of Modoboa